 Few are the songwriters to whom the overused term “legendary” applies.
-One of these, assuredly, is Irving Caesar.
-For a good part of his almost 99 years, Caesar has been writing great lyrics for many of America’s most enduring popular songs.
+One of these, assuredly, is 1972 Songwriters Hall of Fame inductee Irving Caesar.
+For a good part of his almost 99 years, Caesar wrote great lyrics for many of America’s most enduring popular songs.
 And his list of collaborators represents a generous helping of the truly memorable names of show music-names like Rudolf Friml, George Gershwin, Vincent Youmans, Sigmund Romberg, Victor Herbert and Ray Henderson among them.

-Interestingly, unlike many movie and show lyricists, who are hard put to give voice to their own tunes, Caesar, who characterizes himself as a singing lyric writer, has been regarded as particularly facile inperforming as a song demonstrator, that is, one who performs a song being sold to a music publisher.
+Interestingly, unlike many movie and show lyricists, who are hard put to give voice to their own tunes, Caesar, who characterized himself as a singing lyric writer, has been regarded as particularly facile in performing as a song demonstrator, that is, one who performs a song being sold to a music publisher.

 Many years ago, another working entente, this time with composer, Vincent Youmans, was born out of a sudden need for a couple of new tunes for the show, “No, No, Nanette,” for which Youmans had written the score.
 Two immortal pieces, “Tea for Two” and “I Want to Be Happy” (acknowledged by Caesar as the embodiment of his personal philosophy: “...but I won’t be happy until you’re happy too!”) were introduced after the show had an unremarkable debut in Detroit and were largely responsible for turning the show into a roaring success.